 The Charity Shop sells gently used donated clothing and household items on Tuesday and Thursday from 12:00-14:00 in room G0E76, just past the VIC café.
 During the annual bazaar it is one of the most popular sales points.

-The Book Shop sells donated books in many languages and genres, including children’s books.
+The Second-Hand Book Shop sells donated books in many languages and genres, including children’s books.
 In addition, DVDs and CDs are also sold.
 The shop is open on Wednesday and Friday from 12:00-14:00 in room G0E76 just past the VIC café.

 The Kiosk is the UNWG’s face to the public, located inside Gate 1 of the VIC.
 They sell a variety of products and are the second highest fundraiser for the Guild after the Bazaar.
 As volunteers we learn jewelry and craft, as well as sales.
 To learn more, click here.